Water Wheel

 In the early twentieth century, the Roseburg Lumber Company became one of the largest employers in the area.
 Douglas County experienced periods of growth and economic prosperity throughout the twentieth century, along with the challenges associated with the timber industry's fluctuations.
 Today, the county boasts a diverse economy, with tourism, manufacturing, healthcare, and education playing significant roles in the community's vitality.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Douglas County, Oregon.
+This timeline provides a concise overview of the key events in the history of Douglas County, Oregon.

 • 1852 - Douglas County founded as an Oregon Territory county